eblot/nrf5-llvm/README.md

 ## Requirements

 * LLVM/Clang toolchain
-  * v7 is recommended as v6 linker cannot work with NordicSemi linker scripts.
-    If v6 is used, you need to either tweak the LD scripts, and/or patch the LLVM linker.
+  * v7+ is recommended, v8 is the preferred version.
 * Python 3.5+ to run the scripts.
 * `patch` and EOL-converter tool such as `dos2unix`
 * Shell and common unix tools
-* nRF5 SDK v13 or greater
+* nRF5 SDK v14 or greater

 ## Tools